Big names continue to fail our sunscreen tests.

 Chemical absorbers (such as octinoxate or oxybenzone) work by absorbing UV radiation and can be further differentiated by the type of radiation they absorb – UVA or UVB.
 Chemical sunscreens will often have a combination of ingredients to protect against UVA and UVB.

-However, oxybenzone (also called benzophenone-3) and octinoxate (aka octyl methoxycinnamate) are chemical absorbers that are emerging as an environmental concern, especially in beach regions where they’re washed off.
+Some ingredients, in particular oxybenzone (also called benzophenone-3) and octinoxate (aka octyl methoxycinnamate) are also emerging as an environmental concern, especially in beach regions where they’re washed off.

 Due to the evidence showing these ingredients impact negatively on marine life, the New Zealand Dermatological Society recommends using sunscreens without them.
 From 2021, sunscreens containing oxybenzone and octinoxate will be banned in Hawaii, except on prescription.

-To choose sunscreens without these chemicals, check the ingredients list – sunscreen actives must be listed.
+To choose sunscreens without these chemicals, check the packaging – all active ingredients in sunscreens must be listed.

 Certain ingredients in sunscreens can irritate some people.
 This may be due to sensitive skin or a reaction to one of the ingredients (a chemical, preservative or fragrance).